-Admission to the first course part (lectures and discussion) are free, it is anticipated that it will possible to have a large number of participating students and interested teachers in the on-line lectures.
+Admission to the first course part (lectures and discussion) is free, it is anticipated that it will possible to have a large number of participating students and interested teachers in the on-line lectures.
+Here, especially B.Sc. students are welcome to participate.
 This part would typically be valued with two academic credits ECTS in the Swedish academic system.

 Admission to the student seminar part with student presentations and student opposition will have to be restricted to a maximum appr.
-60 students.
-This number assumes that the Seminars will be convened in 4 parallel Seminar Sessions, each led by an experienced teacher.
+20 students.
+This number assumes that the Seminars will be convened in 1 single Seminar Session, led by an experienced teacher.
 This part would typically be valued to 3 credits ECTS in the Swedish academic system.
 The reason why the student Seminars are valued higher than the lectures is that it is expected to require more work for the students.